Does using a cellular telephone while driving cause more incidents?

 - Adjust seat, mirrors, steering wheel, climate controls, etc.

-- Select a radio station or have the tape/CD in the player.
+- Select a radio station or have the music device ready.

 - Plan your route, check the map or read the directions.